fotsingmatakouhuguette-gif/HUGUETTE-project/README.md

 ##  Installation & Setup

- To play the executable version, double-click AFRIPLAY.exe then follow the installation steps.
+ To play the executable version, download the game file in our site http://smarttutor.duckdns.org:8080/.

 **============================== Enjoy playing and keep learning! ==================================**

 https://suno.com/s/dcVSl7rzsVoHjGVZ USAGE OF SUNO AI FOR THE MUSICS. they are not ours.